Joaquim Maria Puyal: Awards and distinctions

 In addition, in 1993 Puyal was honored with the Creu de Sant Jordi and in 1997 with the Premi Nacional a la Projecció Social de la Llengua Catalana awarded by the Generalitat de Catalunya.
 In 2004 Puyal and his Futbol a Catalunya Ràdio team were awarded the Generalitat's Premi Nacional de Radiodifusió, Televisió, Internet i Telecomunicacions in the radio broadcasting category.
 In 2005 he received the second annual Manuel Vázquez Montalbán Prize for sports journalism.

 He has also been honored with the 1983 Premi Ciutat de Barcelona and three awards given by Òmnium Cultural (for "Vostè pregunta" in 1983, "Vostè jutja" in 1986 and "Futbol en català" in 1991).
 Puyal was recognized as the "best radio announcer" and "best television presenter" of the 20th century in a popular vote for the "Els números 1 de les Comunicacions del segle XX" conducted by the Ràdio 4 and Eutelsat program "L'Altra Radio."

+In 2010 he was awarded by the Universitat Rovira i Virgili with a doctorate honorary degree.

 In 2019 he was awarded by the Autonomous University of Barcelona with a doctorate honorary degree.